suvadip21/DAMAN-Release/README.md

 ## Data
 If you wish to have access to the database of cell images used in this paper, please contact maria[dot]manich[at]pasteur[dot]fr.
-A few test images are provided to test our pre-trained model.
+A few images are provided to test our pre-trained model.

 -------------------------------